tailhook/lithos/docs/config.rst

 Filesystem
 ``````````

-As you have already seen sandbox config defines a place with container
+As you have already seen, sandbox config defines a place with container
 base directories:

 .. code-block:: yaml